Lorenzo-x64/Projet-IT-Neige/README.md

 We initially started writing the code in the Arduino IDE.
 But once we decided to integrate a GUI, the project quickly became difficult to manage.
 The codebase grew too large and complex for the IDE to handle efficiently, so we made the call to start over and rebuild everything from scratch using PlatformIO.
 That switch turned out to be a game changer it gave us better project structure, faster compile times, and a much smoother development workflow overall.

-We even took the liberty of adding a few bonus features just for fun, like a real-time GPS map viewer to track the device’s location.
-It wasn’t strictly necessary, but it made the prototype much more interactive and satisfying to demo.
+We even took the liberty of adding a few bonus features just for fun, like a real-time GPS map viewer to track the device's location.
+It wasn't strictly necessary, but it made the prototype much more interactive and satisfying to demo.

 Main GUI Features
-The interface is hosted on a local Wi-Fi Access Point named “Snow Transceiver” (password-protected).
+The interface is hosted on a local Wi-Fi Access Point named "Snow Transceiver" (password-protected).
 Once your device connects, simply open a browser and navigate to 192.168.4.1 to access the dashboard.
 The GUI includes:

 - Landing Page / Main Dashboard: A live overview displaying real-time snow depth measurements, along with status indicators that show whether all connected sensors and modules are online.